longsleep/gpio-heartbeat/README.md

 Whenever the module is loaded, the GPIO pin periodically toggles on/off simulating a heartbeat like pluse signal.

+## Educational example - use leds-gpio module in production

+This module is a simple educational example of a minimal Kernel module with GPIO platform device and and Kernel thread.
+The Linux Kernel has the same functionality available in the [gpio-led](http://lxr.free-electrons.com/source/Documentation/devicetree/bindings/leds/leds-gpio.txt) module with the heartbeat trigger.

 ## Compile

 This module is developed as an out of tree module and can be compiled with an